formix/vlcplayer-node/README.md

 await player.close();
 ```

-The code adds all the video to the playlist, in declaration order.
-After the `for` loop,
+The code adds all videos to the playlist, in declaration order.
+After the `for` loop, the first
-the first video (`BadWeather`) is displayed in the paused state.
-Then the
+video (`BadWeather`) is displayed in the paused state, but you may not notice that since there is
-whole thing is played in that sequence:
+no sleep before the play command is called.
+Then the whole thing is played in that sequence:

   1. The `BadWeather` video is played for 25 seconds.
   2. Activate the repeat mode for the video that is actually running.